vsivsi/meteor-file-collection/README.md

 At no point in normal operation is a file-sized data buffer ever in memory.
 All of the file data import/export mechanisms are [stream based](http://nodejs.org/api/stream.html#stream_stream), so even very active servers should not see much memory dedicated to file transfers.

 File data is never copied within a collection.
 During chunked file uploading, file chunk references are changed, but the data itself is never copied.
-This makes fileCollection particularly efficient when handling multi-gigabyte files.
+This makes file-collection particularly efficient when handling multi-gigabyte files.

-fileCollection uses robust multiple reader / exclusive writer file locking on top of gridFS, so essentially any number of readers and writers of shared files may peacefully coexist without risk of file corruption.
-Note that if you have other applications reading/writing directly to a gridFS collection (e.g. a node.js program, not using Meteor/fileCollection), it will need to use the [`gridfs-locks`](https://www.npmjs.org/package/gridfs-locks) or [`gridfs-locking-stream`](https://www.npmjs.org/package/gridfs-locking-stream) npm packages to safely inter-operate with fileCollection.
+file-collection uses robust multiple reader / exclusive writer file locking on top of gridFS, so essentially any number of readers and writers of shared files may peacefully coexist without risk of file corruption.
+Note that if you have other applications reading/writing directly to a gridFS collection (e.g. a node.js program, not using Meteor/file-collection), it will need to use the [`gridfs-locks`](https://www.npmjs.org/package/gridfs-locks) or [`gridfs-locking-stream`](https://www.npmjs.org/package/gridfs-locking-stream) npm packages to safely inter-operate with file-collection.

 ### Security

 You may have noticed that the gridFS `files` data model says nothing about file ownership.
 That's your job.
 If you look again at the example code block above, you will see a bare bones `Meteor.userId` based ownership scheme implemented with the attribute `file.metadata.owner`.
-As with any Meteor Collection, allow/deny rules are needed to enforce and defend that document attribute, and fileCollection implements that in *almost* the same way that ordinary Meteor Collections do.
+As with any Meteor Collection, allow/deny rules are needed to enforce and defend that document attribute, and file-collection implements that in *almost* the same way that ordinary Meteor Collections do.
 Here's how they're a little different:

 *    A file is always initially created as a valid zero-length gridFS file using `insert` on the client/server.
 When it takes place on the client, the `insert` allow/deny rules apply.
 *    The `remove` allow/deny rules work just as you would expect for client calls, and they also secure the HTTP DELETE method when it's used.